ajbleasdale/PhenoTrap/Documentation/2-quality-control-procedure.md

 An image can fail more than one criterion; therefore, the sum of individual rejection categories may exceed the total number of failed images.

 Unreadable image files are reported separately and are not automatically moved by the current procedure.

+## Manual Review

+After running the quality control procedure, we recommend a manual sanity check through both the original and quality control folders to visually identify any imagery that has been missed, or incorrectly identified as poor quality.